Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 Before you begin, make sure you have the [prerequisites](/docs/install-ai-unlimited/index.md#gs-prerequisites).

-The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
-And the manager is where you'll set up AI Unlimited.
+The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for setup.

 You'll use a CloudFormation template provided by Teradata to install the manager from the AWS Management Console.
 You'll deploy a server instance, on which the manager runs in a container controlled by [systemd](/docs/glossary.md#glo-systemd).